 Preparing today’s students to be “real world ready,” RCC’s degree and certificate programs offer a range of transfer and specialization options.
 Articulation agreements offer seamless transfer, and most RCC graduates continue their bachelor’s degrees at 4-year colleges.
 RCC offers workshops, counseling, practice interviews and “real world” internships to help students define and fulfill their personal and career goals.
-The College is also developing a robust for-credit micro-credentialing program to prepare students for the workforce, which includes options for baking and food preparation, and can be counted as credit toward associate degrees.
+The College is also developing a robust for-credit microcredentialing program to prepare students for the workforce.
+The microcredential courses can also be counted as credit toward associate degrees.

-The College is a designated military friendly institution with specialized counselors assisting student veterans throughout their studies at RCC.
+Rockland Community College was selected as a 2022 Higher Education Excellence in Diversity (HEED) Award winner from INSIGHT Into Diversity magazine, the nation’s oldest and largest diversity-focused publication in higher education.
+Additionally, the College is a designated military friendly institution with specialized counselors assisting student veterans throughout their studies at RCC.
 Veteran-centered services include a dedicated lounge, career workshops, financial literacy training, as well as social events and trips aligned with student veterans’ unique perspectives.
-Students with work or family obligations who are returning to an academic path or taking courses to transition to a new career, will find that RCC provides many resources to support their educational re-entry, including on-campus childcare, and weekend/evening or online classes.
+Students with work or family obligations who are returning to an academic path or taking courses to transition to a new career will find that RCC provides many resources to support their educational re-entry, including on-campus childcare, and weekend/evening or online classes.

 The Sam Draper Honors Program offers a rigorous liberal arts or business curriculum for students seeking the opportunity to achieve excellence and transfer to premier academic programs.
 Honors students receive close mentoring from a faculty member with expertise in the student’s chosen academic discipline.
 Honors graduates have been welcomed at institutions including Harvard, Yale, Cornell, and the University of Pennsylvania.
 Honors students may also participate in a summer program at Cambridge in England.